-2. Overview of the Programme
+3. Overview of the Programme

-Postgraduates who successfully achieve all the programme requirements are eligible to apply for registration with the Nursing and Midwifery Council and must do so within five years of programme completion (NMC, 2019a).
-You will be studying this programme as a full-time nursing student for two years and will be supernumerary for the entirety of the programme (NMC, 2018).
+Graduates who successfully achieve all the programme requirements are eligible to apply for registration with the Nursing and Midwifery Council, and must do so within five years of programme completion.

 The programme meets the NMC standards for pre-registration nursing education.
 The NMC (2018a) reviewed their standards with the publication of 'Future Nurse: Standards of Proficiency for Registered Nurses' and this programme reflects the comprehensive range of subject knowledge, clinical skills and leadership required of the registered Nurse from September 2020.
-This programme also meets the Higher Education Credit Framework for England bodies (Quality Assurance Agency for Higher Education, 2018; 2021).
+This programme also meets the requirements of the Higher Degree Apprenticeship Nursing Standard approved by the Institute for Apprenticeships and Technical Education (IFATE, 2018).
+Higher Education (HE) quality standards through Quality Academic Assurance Standards (QAA) are also met through the Higher Education Credit Framework for England bodies (Quality Assurance Agency for Higher Education, 2018; 2021).